elanmed/rg-glob-builder.nvim/README.md

     -- Searching by partial word is the default behavior in rg partial_word = "-nw",
   },
-  -- Return `nil` unless the final character is a trailing space.
-When updating the flags, -- this option will maintain the current search results until the update is complete nil_unless_trailing_space = false,
   -- Quote the rg pattern and glob flags in single quotes.
 Defaults to true, except for in -- the `fzf_lua_adapter` auto_quote = true